ai-on-gke/website/site/content/docs/agentic/flowise/index.md

-3. Install Flowise helm chart with the values from the file that was created previously
+3. Install Flowise helm chart with the values from the file that was created previously.
+To learn more about the chart, please refer to its [page](https://artifacthub.io/packages/helm/cowboysysop/flowise).
+Especially for the [templates](https://artifacthub.io/packages/helm/cowboysysop/flowise?modal=template&template=deployment.yaml) and [default values](https://artifacthub.io/packages/helm/cowboysysop/flowise?modal=values).

     ```bash
     helm install flowise cowboysysop/flowise -f ../values.yml
     ```

-4. Wait the completion of the deployment:
+5. Wait the completion of the deployment:

     ```bash
     kubectl rollout status deployment/flowise
     ```

-5. Forward port of the Flowise service in order to access its web UI:
+6. Forward port of the Flowise service in order to access its web UI:

     ```bash
     kubectl port-forward svc/flowise 3000:3000